-Section 7704 of the Internal Revenue Code provides that publicly-traded partnerships will, as a general rule, be taxed as corporations.
-However, an exception, referred to as the "Qualifying Income Exception," exists with respect to publicly-traded partnerships of which 90% or more of the gross income for every taxable year consists of "qualifying income."
+Section 7704 of the Internal Revenue Code provides that publicly traded partnerships will, as a general rule, be taxed as corporations.
+However, an exception, referred to as the "Qualifying Income Exception," exists with respect to publicly traded partnerships of which 90% or more of the gross income for every taxable year consists of "qualifying income."
 Qualifying income includes income and gains derived from the exploration, development, mining or production, processing, refining, transportation and marketing of any mineral or natural resource.
 Other types of qualifying income include interest other than from a financial business, dividends, gains from the sale of real property and gains from the sale or other disposition of assets held for the production of income that otherwise constitutes qualifying income.
-We estimate that less than 2% of our current gross income is not qualifying income; however, this estimate could change from time to time.
-Based upon and subject to this estimate, the factual representations made by us and the general partner and a review of the applicable legal authorities, Vinson & Elkins L.L.P. is of the opinion that at least 90% of our current gross income constitutes qualifying income.
+We estimate that less than 2% of our current gross income is not qualifying income;

+however, this estimate could change from time to time.
+Based upon and subject to this estimate, the factual representations made by us and the general partner and a review of the applicable legal authorities, Andrews Kurth LLP is of the opinion that at least 90% of our current gross income constitutes qualifying income.

-No ruling has been or will be sought from the IRS and the IRS has made no determination as to our status or the status of the Operating Partnership as partnerships for federal income tax purposes.
-Instead, we will rely on the opinion of Vinson & Elkins L.L.P. that, based upon the Internal Revenue Code, its regulations, published revenue rulings and court decisions and the representations described below, we and the Operating Partnership will be classified as a partnership for federal income tax purposes.
+No ruling has been or will be sought from the IRS and the IRS has made no determination as to our status or the status of Enterprise Products Operating Partnership L.P. (the "Operating Partnership") as partnerships for federal income tax purposes.
+Instead, we will rely on the opinion of Andrews Kurth LLP that, based upon the Internal Revenue Code, its regulations, published revenue rulings and court decisions and the representations described below, we and the Operating Partnership will be classified as partnerships for federal income tax purposes.

-In rendering its opinion, Vinson & Elkins L.L.P. has relied on factual representations made by us and the general partner.
-The representations made by us and our general partner upon which Vinson & Elkins L.L.P. has relied are:
+In rendering its opinion, Andrews Kurth LLP has relied on factual representations made by us and our general partner.
+The representations made by us and our general partner upon which Andrews Kurth LLP has relied include:

-- (a) Neither we nor the Operating Partnership will elect to be treated as a corporation; and - (b) For each taxable year, more than 90% of our gross income will be income that Vinson & Elkins L.L.P. has opined or will opine is "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.
+- (a) Neither we nor the Operating Partnership will elect to be treated as a corporation; and - (b) For each taxable year, more than 90% of our gross income will be income that Andrews Kurth LLP has opined or will opine is "qualifying income" within the meaning of Section 7704(d) of the Code.